r-rishabh-j/distillSpec/README.md

 Standard off-policy distillation suffers from exposure bias.
 We utilize **On-Policy Distillation**, where the student learns from its own generated trajectories scored by a frozen teacher .
 We demonstrate that the optimal divergence metric is highly dependent on the **entropy profile** of the downstream task.

+## Batched Speculative Decoding for Fast Eval

+A speculative decoding framework which supports batched inputs was implemented first to enable fast evaluation.
+Implementation is available at [batched_specdec](https://github.com/r-rishabh-j/batched_specdec) and is added as a submodule.

 ## 🚀 Key Findings

 Our experiments show that **Mode-Seeking** behavior is preferred for reasoning, while **Mean-Seeking/Balanced** behavior is preferred for open-ended generation .